tchang1997/tchang1997.github.io/_pages/about.md

 Recent News
 ======

+* **[05/28/2024]** Starting as a Research Intern at Microsoft Research Redmond in the [Augmented Reasoning & Learning Group](https://www.microsoft.com/en-us/research/group/augmented-learning-and-reasoning/) mentored by [Adith Swaminathan](https://www.microsoft.com/en-us/research/people/adswamin/) and [Tobias Schnabel](https://www.microsoft.com/en-us/research/people/toschnab/).

-* **[05/01/2024]** My paper, "From Biased Selective Labels to Pseudo-Labels: An Expectation-Maximization Framework for Learning from Biased Decisions" was accepted at ICML 2024!
-We proposed a method for mitigating the impacts of biased missing lables -- more info coming soon.
+* **[05/01/2024]** My paper, "From Biased Selective Labels to Pseudo-Labels: An Expectation-Maximization Framework for Learning from Biased Decisions" was accepted at [ICML 2024](https://icml.cc/)!
+More info coming soon.

 * **[03/27/2024]** I had the chance to give a lightning talk about my work in bias mitigation in the context of machine learning for healthcare for the [NIH Office of Data Science Strategy](https://odss-ai.pages.dev/).

 Publications
 ======

+**Chang, Trenton**, Wiens, Jenna. **From Biased Selective Labels to Pseudo-Labels: An Expectation-Maximization Framework for Learning from Biased Decisions.** ICML 2024. _To appear._

 Chi, Ethan A., Paranjape, Ashwin, See, Abigail, Chiam, Caleb, **Chang, Trenton** et. al. **Neural Generation Meets Real People: Building a Social, Informative Open-Domain Dialogue Agent**.
 SIGDIAL 2022. [[paper]](https://aclanthology.org/2022.sigdial-1.37/) [[video]](https://www.youtube.com/watch?v=4F3Az88q3KI)